Structural Design and Structural Analysis ✎ Unraveling Engineering

 Final Steps to Get your NOA

 Go to miamidade.gov to find all NOA products to make sure what you buy is safe.
-Below you will find links to three awnings that were engineered by Eastern Engineering Group.
-How cool and qualified are we? 🙃
+Below you will find links to three awnings that Eastern Engineering Group engineered.
+How cool and qualified are we?

 **The procedures and designs mentioned in this article are only a small fraction of all the amazing things Structural Engineers create and have been extremely simplified for comprehensive purposes**Other requirements may apply for the application process of an NOA, and note that they do have expiration dates, for more information about this visit miamidade.gov**